 Members of Parliament from Nepal, Bangladesh and the Philippines also supported the idea of such a compact, as it was also highlighted during parliamentarians’ meeting.

 Bangladesh is in a unique position to carry forward this campaign as it is the Chair on ethical recruitment practices at the Colombo Process, which is the regional consultative process of Asian labor-sending countries.
 Alexis Nadine Bautista, Project Coordinator of MFA, also expressed that building South Asian compact can be a step towards ethical migration.

 The event was held on 30th July 2019 at the BOESL conference room of Probashi Kallyan Bhaban.
-The high-level consultation was organized by IID and BNSK in collaboration with Migrant Forum in Asia and with supported from PROKAS.
+The high-level consultation on ‘Global Governance of Migration’ was organized by IID and BNSK in collaboration with Migrant Forum in Asia and with supported from PROKAS.

 Additional Secretary Ahmed Munirus Saleheen made the keynote presentation.
 He mentioned that as sending country we can not implement standard laws in the destination countries, and absence of representatives of International Labor Organization in many destination countries make the situation worse.

 Nazrul Islam, DG of Ministry of Foreign Affairs, highlighted the 36 recommendations for implementing GCM that were captured by the Dhaka Declaration during a regional consultation on GCM.